jriecken/shorty/README.md

     # Location of your mongo server
     mongodb.servers = ["localhost:27017"]

-You will also need to run a setup script on mongo to set up some collections/indexes.
+You will also need to run a setup script on Mongo to set up some collections/indexes.
 This script is in the `scripts` folder -called `create-db.js`.
 Note that running this script will drop the existing database if it already exists.
 Just run:

     $ mongo shorty scripts/create-db.js

+### Running tests

+To run the tests, run:

+    $ play test

+Note: Some of the tests require a Mongo connection.
+They put data in a `shorty-test` database.
+This database is cleared before each test that requires Mongo is run.

-### Running locally
+### Running

 You can run the application locally in "development mode" by running: